• Skip to main content

 PTSD is essentially our brain’s response to trauma.
 What counts as trauma?
 According to the American Psychological Association, trauma “is an emotional response to a terrible event like an accident, rape or natural disaster.”

-Major, “Big-T” traumas often involve a perceived threat to our safety and wellbeing, like an attack or horrible accident.
+Major, “Big-T” traumas often involve a perceived threat to our safety and well-being, like an attack or horrible accident.
 Yet it’s also important to recognize the significance of “little-t” traumas, incidents that are not necessarily life-threatening but can still have a powerful effect on our mental health.
 These may include parental divorce or non-violent bullying.

 Most incidents of PTSD are responses to “Big-T” traumas.
-Its symptoms often develop within three months of a traumatic event, but can make themselves known as late as several years after the trauma.
+Its symptoms often develop within three months of a traumatic event but can make themselves known as late as several years after the trauma.
 Often, people don’t actually realize when they are living with PTSD.
 They have come to view their symptoms as the norm, or signs of personal weakness.

 Symptoms fall into several categories, including re-experiencing (flashbacks, nightmares), avoidance (avoiding places or thoughts associated with the event), arousal and reactivity (being easily startled, having trouble sleeping), and general cognitive or mood-related symptoms (feelings of guilt, difficult remembering aspects of the incident, loss of interest in enjoyable activities, etc).
 Overall, PTSD can cause major functional impairment in all areas of a person’s life.